 Investor Bets

-What are investors betting on now?
+What are investors chasing right now?

 Not every investor is chasing the same thing.
 In Pet Tech, the winners are starting to look less like “cute consumer apps” and more like durable businesses with retention, margins, and smart distribution.